 - Hidden suppositions imply things which aren’t necessarily true

 In contrast, a factual observation can be checked and corrected if necessary.
-If someone says that our last meeting was on 23rd May and it was in fact on the 24th, then this error can be quickly fixed.
+If someone says that our last meeting was on 23rd and it was really on the 24th, then this error can be quickly fixed.
 If, on the other hand, they say that we haven’t had a meeting for ages, then they are stating an arguable point as though it were a fact.

 Other ideas on how to end up in a fight